 On Thursdays, from 2 pm to 6 pm, the museum grants free admission to residents of the City of Venice and those born in Venice, as well as to students at Venetian universities.
 Find out more

-Peggy described the taking of this photograph in her memoirs: “One day a young woman came into the gallery [Guggenheim Jeune].
+Peggy Guggenheim described the taking of this photograph in her memoirs: “One day a young woman came into the gallery [Guggenheim Jeune].
 She looked very masculine and said she had been sent by Marcel Duchamp, so we treated her well . . .
 I thought it would be amusing to give her a chance to show her slides in my gallery.
-I combined this with a farewell party [for the closing of the gallery, 22 June 1939] . . . .
-After that Miss Freund photographed Mr. Read and me in my little flat . . . .
+I combined this with a farewell party [for the closing of the gallery, June 22, 1939] . . .
+After that Miss Freund photographed Mr. Read and me in my little flat . . .
 Behind us was a painting by Tanguy.
 We had to choose whether to cut this or ourselves in half.
 We decided to favor ourselves.”
-The painting is The Sun in Its Jewel Case (1937), which Peggy purchased from her July 1938 exhibition of paintings by Yves Tanguy.
+The painting is The Sun in Its Jewel Case (1937), which Guggenheim purchased from her July 1938 exhibition of paintings by Yves Tanguy.